 Many acquisition candidates have significant intangible assets, and an acquisition of these businesses would likely result in significant amounts of goodwill and other intangible assets.
 Goodwill and certain other intangible assets are not amortized to income, but are subject to at least annual impairment reviews.
-If the acquisitions do not perform as planned, future charges to income arising from such impairment reviews could be significant.
-Likewise, future quarterly and annual earnings could be significantly adversely affected.
+If the acquisitions do not perform as planned, future charges to income arising from such impairment reviews could be significantly adversely affected.
 In addition, these acquisitions could involve acquisition-related charges, such as one-time acquired research and development charges.